 A ROUGH GUIDE FOR PARENTS

-Fact: There are as many different styles of parenting as there are different species of student.
-This is not coincidence, it is cause and effect.
+Fact: There are as many different styles of parenting as there are different species of students.
+This is not a coincidence, it is cause and effect.
 If you are bemused by your offspring’s idiosyncrasies and wondering:“how did that happen?” have a little look in the mirror.
 You see kids absorb everything we throw at them like some type of karmic osmosis.

 History Fact: You have survived the LC, you know everything, you are older, wiser and your child should listen to you.
 Right?
 Wrong!